 The Choices program is an Employment and Training program administered by the Texas Workforce Commission (TWC) that helps Temporary Assistance for Needy Families (TANF) applicants, recipients, nonrecipient parents, and former recipients gain employment.
 The goal of the Choices program is to transition participants from public assistance to employment through participation in work-related activities, including job search and job readiness courses, basic skills training, education, vocational training, and support services.
 Choices participants must work or participate in Choices activities to receive TANF benefits.
 The hourly program requirement is based on each participant’s unique situation.

-Since July 2020, TWC has partnered with Metrix Learning™ (Metrix), an OLMS that helps job seekers upgrade their skills in order to secure employment.
-All Texans may access this resource, which offers more than 5,000 online courses at no cost.
-On August 17, 2021, TWC’s three-member Commission approved expanding the partnership with Metrix to include more than 130 industry-recognized certification tracks.
-In addition to Metrix, there are other OLMS options available to Choices participantsmay , such as OLMS courses that are self-funded or funded by Boards.
+There may be many OLMS options available to Choices participants that count toward participation, including courses that are self-funded or funded by Boards.

 PROCEDURES: